 1. can you introduce yourself?

-3. as a person concerned with Marfan syndrome, what do you expect from the 101 genomes project?
+4. as a scientist, what do you expect from project 101 genomes Marfan?